Rosalyn (song): Covers

-David Bowie recorded "Rosalyn" and released it on his album Pin Ups.
+David Bowie recorded a cover version of "Rosalyn" and released it on his album Pin Ups.
 It was released as a free sampler single to Record Club members by RCA in New Zealand in November 1973.
 "Sorrow", was released, as in the rest of the world, as the commercial single from the album.
-The B-side was "Where Have All the Good Times Gone", another cover from Pin Ups.

 In 1972, British rock group Stack Waddy covered the song on their album Bugger Off!.